 What Happened Under the Hood:

-• superglue MCP used superglue_build_new_tool to set up a new workflow that fetches and transforms the requested data according to the user instructions
+• superglue MCP used superglue_build_and_run to build and test a new workflow that fetches and transforms the requested data according to the user instructions

 Next Steps

-• Reuse Tools: You can re-run the tool/workflow any time either programmatically by running the integration code generated, or through superglue MCP by asking your agent to use superglue_execute_tool with the correct ID
+• Reuse Workflows: You can re-run the workflow any time either programmatically by running the integration code generated, or through superglue MCP by asking your agent to use superglue_execute_workflow with the correct ID

-• Complex Scenarios: Extend this pattern to include more HubSpot objects (Deals, Tickets), apply more complex transformations, or integrate HubSpot data with other system data by building more tools with superglue MCP.
+• Complex Scenarios: Extend this pattern to include more HubSpot objects (Deals, Tickets), apply more complex transformations, or integrate HubSpot data with other system data by building more workflows with superglue MCP.